9th Annual Okanagan Trestles Tour

 You are invited to come ride the historic Kettle Valley Rail Trail starting at the famous Myra Canyon, Kelowna to Penticton 80km.
-We have added a 40km option starting at Chute Lake Resort and a 20 km option starting at Glenfir.
-All distances finish at the Penticton Lakeside Resort.
+We have added a 40km option starting at Chute Lake Resort.
+Both distances finish at the Penticton Lakeside Resort.
 The 80km ride is the most popular.

 Join us for this fun oriented non-competitive event.
 The 80km route starts with 18 trestles and two tunnels, beautiful views, flat profile for the first 36km then a 2.2% decline to Penticton.
 The 40km route starts at the half way point “Chute Lake” goes through Rock Oven Regional Park, Naramata Wine Country and is a 2.2% decline to Penticton.
-The 20km route starts at Glenfir Loop there is 4 km of gravel then 16 km of recycled asphalt.
-Bring your Camera!
+Bring your camera!

 There will be 5 rest stops with food and drinks; mechanical support and first aid on route; when you arrive in Penticton you will be greeted with bbq, beer, wine, cider and more.

 It is the 108th Anniversary of the completion of the Kettle Valley Railway and the 109th anniversary of the completion of Myra Canyon trestles.
 The Trestles were re-opened in 2008, (15 years ago) after the 2003 Okanagan Mountain Fire with a great celebration.
 Now it is time to celebrate this amazing trail and history again.

 The event supports the KVR Rail Trail and BC Parks.